GitHub4Eddy/buienradar_weather/README.md

 •	stationID = Number of the station you want to use for weather measurements (default = 6260 Meetstation De Bilt)
 •	backupstationID = Number of the backup station for missing weather data from stations that don't have all the data (default = 6260 Meetstation De Bilt).
 Don't change this ID unless you know what you are doing,
 •	setGlobalVar = true or false, whether you want tu use the Global Variables (default = false)
+•	stationWarning = true or false, whether you want to receive warnings if your station hasn't got some weather value (default is true)
 •	debugLevel = Number (1=some, 2=few, 3=all) (default = 1)

 Station ID's and Stations: